 BECOME A MEMBER

-If your child or young person has Special Educational Needs and/or Disabilities (SEND) which means they cannot reasonably be expected to walk to school then they are eligible for a free, suitable home-to-school transport arranged by the local authority.
+If your child’s or young person’s Special Educational Need or Disability (SEND) means they cannot reasonably be expected to walk to school then they are eligible for a free, suitable home-to-school transport arranged by the local authority.
 There is no requirement for a child with SEND to have an Education, Health and Care Plan (EHCP) in order to be entitled to transport on the grounds of SEN or disability.

 Other than SEND or mobility difficulties as described above, there are other criteria that could affect your child’s eligibility for the service: